 Tests will be administered as determined by the DAC or BAC.
 The time used to administer a test is called a "testing administration."
 The DAC or BAC will determine a schedule that works best for the school and the students.
-Unless there are extenuating circumstances, a section (e.g. Math Part A) or content area assessment (e.g. science) must be completed the day it begins.
-The Office of Assessment and Accountability (OAA) is allowing flexible scheduling of test administrations during the 14-day test window.
+Unless there are extenuating circumstances, a section (e.g., Math Part A) or content area assessment (e.g. science) must be completed the day it begins.
+The OAA is allowing flexible scheduling of test administrations during the 14-day test window.
 The testing schedule should be created so that it includes ample staff coverage for monitoring test administrations.